froboy/yusaopeny_docs/content/en/docs/wiki/Code-Review-Quality-Best-Practices.md

 ### Revert only specific property from config

-This is the preferred method of updating configs as it will result in fewer conflicts for upgrading customized Y USA Open Y instances.
+This is the preferred method of updating configs as it will result in fewer conflicts for upgrading customized YMCA Website Services instances.

 With [config_import module](https://www.drupal.org/project/confi) we can update only part of the full config.